-COMPONENT 3: Project Management, Adaptive Learning, Social Inclusion and Digital Health

-This component will finance activities related to project implementation management, mutual learning, capacity building and monitoring & evaluation.
-In addition, this component will support digital health, gender equity and community engagement.
-This component will focus on improving health information systems to help MOH achieve the National Digital Health Strategy 2021-2030.
-Gender inclusion will put an emphasis on increased capacity and performance of Gender Mainstreaming Action Group (GMAG), and the project's support of a Women in Leadership Development program will strengthen women's voice and participation in decision-making in the sector, and leadership on Gender, Equity and Social Inclusion (GESI) and health.
+COMPONENT 3: Project Management, Adaptive Learning, Gender Equality & Social Inclusion and M&E - will finance activities related to project implementation management, implementation of environment and social development activities, mutual learning, financial management and procurement capacity building and monitoring & evaluation.
+In addition, this component will support gender equity and community engagement.
+Gender inclusion will put an emphasis on increased capacity and performance of Gender Mainstreaming Action Group (GMAG), and the project's support of a Women in Leadership Development program will strengthen women's voice and participation in decision-making in the sector, and leadership on Gender Equality and Social Inclusion (GESI) and health (sub-component 3.2: Gender and Social Inclusion)